aeon-toolkit/aeon/docs/getting_started.md

 We commonly refer to the number of observations for a time series as `n_timepoints`.
 If a series is multivariate, we refer to the dimensions as channels (to avoid confusion with the dimensions of array) and in code use `n_channels`.
 So the US Change data loaded above has five channels ( ) and 187 time points.
+For more details on our provided datasets and on how to load data into aeon compatible data structures, see our [datasets](datasets) notebooks.

 ## Single series estimators